atsyplenkov/megapolis/content/home/logistics.md

 weight = 30  # Order that this section will appear.

 title = "Logistics"
-subtitle = "All workshop sessions will take place live via Zoom."
+subtitle = "All lectures will be given in Zoom and streamed in Youtube"

 # Showcase personal skills or business features.
 #